 Every aircraft needs a place to store the fuel needed for the flight.
 You will find the tanks usually in both wings and sometimes there is a main, header or auxiliary tank in the fuselage.
 To get the fuel to the engine(s) under all circumstances and flight conditions the system is equipped with pumps, filters and valves.

-Fuel systems are either gravity feed (some high wing aircraft) or pump feed systems where an extra pump helps fuel get to the engine.
+Fuel systems are either gravity feed (most high wing aircraft) or pump feed systems where an extra pump helps fuel get to the engine.
 Fuel return lines are also used to deliver excess fuel back to the tanks.